elastic/kibana/packages/kbn-server-route-repository/README.md

 Once the routes have been created and put into a plain object (the "repository"), this repository can then be passed to `registerRoutes` which also accepts the dependencies to be injected into each route handler. `registerRoutes` handles the creation of the Core HTTP router, as well as the final registration of the routes with versioning and request validation.

-By exporting the type of the repository from the server to the browser (make sure you use a `type` import), we can pass that as a generic argument to `createRepositoryClient` and get back a thin but strongly typed wrapper around the Core HTTP service, with auto completion for the available routes and type checking for the request parameters required by each specific route.
+By exporting the type of the repository from the server to the browser (make sure you use a `type` import), we can pass that as a generic argument to `createRepositoryClient` and get back a thin but strongly typed wrapper around the Core HTTP service, with auto completion for the available routes, type checking for the request parameters required by each specific route and response type inference.
 You can also add a generic type for which additional options the client should pass with each request.

 ## Basic example